Next decisions

 Example:

 The loyalty behavior is not "earn points."
-It is "remember us every Thursday."
+It is "remember us during the verified recurring pickup window."

 6. Catering repeat-client perk